Courses-journey/cpp-cherno/README.md

 - `#include <iostream>`

-  - preprossecer statement it means this statement will be processed first before compilation
+  - pre-processor statement it means this statement will be processed first before compilation
   - `include <iostream>` it will look for file called `iostream` and paste it the file u called in

 - `<<`